NE1W01F/Encrypter/README.md

 - Now checks if the file exists
 - Now checks the password is right
 - Error when encrypting and decrypting files
+- Decrypting error fixed (thanks to Adam Baker)

 # Bugs

-- Can't get the it to decrypt the file without having to enter file type
-- Trying to get rid of the file extension textbox but having problems doing that
+- Needs to delete encrypted file after decryption

 # New Thing
 - Added EULA
 - Added Icon
 - Bottons that open a file selector
+- DLL (thanks to Adam Baker)

 # Made by NE1W01F
 I am a basic Windows devloper trying to get a foot in IT